telerik/ajax-docs/api/server/Telerik.Web.UI/YearViewSettings.md

 For additional information, please read this
             MSDN article.

-###  MonthHeaderDateFormat `String`
+###  DayHeaderDateFormat `String`

-Gets or sets the month header date format string in Year View.
+Gets or sets the day header date format string in Year View.

 #### Remarks
 For additional information, please read this